About the Profession

 Speech-Language Pathology is a rapidly growing field.
-The increased recognition of communication problems in preschool and school-aged children, medical advances in saving the lives of those individuals with congenital and acquired disabilities, and the increasing population of older citizens has created a growing need for speech-language pathologists and audiologists.
+The increased recognition of communication problems in preschool and school-aged children, medical advances, and the increasing population of older citizens has created a growing need for speech-language pathologists and audiologists.
 The Bureau of Labor Statistics (BLS) ranks speech-language pathology among the top 30 (of 700) fastest growing occupations over the next decade.
-The BLS also reports that the national employment rate of SLPs is expected to demonstrate average growth(i.e., reflecting an increase of 7% to 13% through the year 2016.
-It is predicted that 12,000 additional SLPs will be needed to fill the demand between 2006 and 2016 - and 11% increase in job openings.
+The BLS also reports that the national employment rate of SLPs is expected to demonstrate average growth(i.e., reflecting an increase of 7% to 13% through the year 2016).
+It is predicted that 12,000 additional SLPs will be needed to fill the demand between 2006 and 2016 - an 11% increase in job openings.
 Furthermore, according to the BLS, occupational projection estimates for 2004 to 2014 ranked speech-language pathology 17th out of the 20 large-growth occupations that usually require a master's, doctoral, or first-professional degree.

 What is the job of a Speech-Language Pathologist?